All Commodity Volume (ACV)

 NielsenIQ uses what's known as a "hierarchy" to categorize products into the relevant department, supercategory, category, subcategory and more.

 Retail data analytics is an umbrella term for a whole host of business intelligence that helps CPG manufacturers sell more.

-Key Performance Indicators (KPIs) help consumer packaged goods (CPG) manufacturers measure their effectiveness and progress towards achieving their growth goals.
+Summary: Key Performance Indicators (KPIs) help consumer packaged goods (CPG) manufacturers measure their effectiveness and progress towards achieving their growth goals.

 This identifies the retailers that a given product are carried in, and the percent of total market sales sold by those retailers.